Cherreads

 Inside lay the "vigilante" kit: the scuffed goggles, the reinforced lower-face mask, and the heavy fabric that had become a nightmare for Musutafu's low-level street villains.

-"The fans love a good vigilante sub-plot," he muttered to the empty room.
+"The fans love a good vigilante sub-plot," he muttered.

 "Steal from the scum, pay off the mother's medical debt, and disappear like a shadow.
 It's a classic 'Robin Hood' trope with a dash of 'Punisher'.
 Mom thinks the hospital had a 'billing error'.
 Let's keep it that way."

 "Haruto!
 You're going to be late for the train!"
 Hana's voice drifted up the stairs.
-She sounded younger these days - lighter.
-The crushing weight of the debt he'd secretly vanished had taken ten years off her face.
+She sounded younger, lighter.
+The crushing weight of the debt that had secretly vanished, had taken ten years off her face.

 "Coming, Mom!"